How to Grow Oregano Plants: The Complete Guide

 Print Friendly and PDF

-Oregano is a must-have herb to grow in a garden or container—as well as an attractive ground cover.
+Oregano is a must-have culinary herb to grow in a garden or container—as well as an attractive ground cover.
 Discover more about oregano, from growing information to culinary tips.

 About Oregano

 Oregano adds savory flavor to pizza, tomato sauce, and anything tomato, as well as cooked summer vegetables such as zucchini and eggplant, a Greek salad, kabobs, roasted potatoes, white beans, a vinaigrette, and any egg dish.
+Its aromatic leaves can be used fresh or dried

 Oregano also makes a good companion plant in the vegetable garden.